hpgavin/HPGdaac/doc/PREEMPT_RT-install-PiOS-20240219.md

 ```
 <reboot>

-Confirm the kernel version (6.1), distribution name (Bookworm), and bits of your current Raspberry Pi OS installation (32) ...
+Confirm the kernel version (6.1), distribution name (bookworm), and bits of your current Raspberry Pi OS installation (32) ...
 ```
-uname -a          # should be ...
+uname -a          # should indicate ...
 6.1.0-rpi8-rpi-v7l
-hostnamectl       # should be ... (bookworm)
+hostnamectl       # should indicate ... (bookworm)
-getconf LONG_BIT  # should be ...
+getconf LONG_BIT  # should indicate ...
 32 bit
 ```

   The versions used to successfully build a PREEMPT_RT patched kernel today, 2024-02-19, are